1997-wh/SampleFullStack/README.md

 # Full Stack Web Application Portfolio Project

-This project is a showcase of a full-stack web application I developed to demonstrate key skills in web development, user authentication, and modern design.
-The app features a clean, responsive UI and a robust backend, making it an excellent example of how to create scalable and user-friendly applications.
+This project is a showcase of a full-stack web application I developed to demonstrate skills in web development, user authentication, and design.
+The app features a clean UI and a backend, making it an example of how to create user-friendly applications.

 ## Features